Updated: Feb 4

 attachment: (at·tach·ment) an extra part or extension that is or can be attached to something to perform a particular function.

 No branch can bear fruit by itself.
 Branches are simply extensions of something more.
 Everything produced through the branch comes from a place of connection.
-The vine is always the producer, the fruit always the product which leaves the branch free to focus only on posture.
-Postured appropriately fruit would come naturally.
+The vine is always the producer, the fruit always the product.
+Which leaves the branch free to focus only on posture.
+If postured appropriately fruit would come naturally.
 Aligned and centered, the branch has no need to worry, no need to fear, no need to doubt.
 The process takes care of itself.

 Branches are just branches when attached inappropriately.
 They were created to bear abundant fruit but on their own, they become debris littered throughout our yards, recking havoc as we try to mow.
 Attachment is essential for branches to be anymore than they already are.
 On the other side of healthy attachment comes abundant fruit. .
 Relationship done with the Father outside the context of attachment will amount to nothing but frustration and failure.